8.3.3 Fall Time (tFALL) and Quick Output Discharge (QOD)

-- RDIS = Total output discharge resistance (Ω)
+- RDIS is the total output discharge resistance (Ω)

-- RQOD = External resistance placed between the VOUT and QOD pins (Ω)
+- RQOD is the external resistance placed between the VOUT and QOD pins (Ω)

 - QOD pin is unused and left floating.
 Using this method, there will be no quick output discharge functionality, and the output will remain floating after the switch is disabled.